Idempotency

 ## Use Idempotency for Async Job Creation

 Idempotency protects create-style requests from accidental duplication.
-In Mailrith's public API, it is most important when queueing subscriber import and export jobs because those jobs can perform a lot of work after the request returns.
+In Mailrith's public API, idempotency is most important when queueing subscriber import and export jobs because those jobs can continue doing significant work after the request returns.

-If your integration sends a job creation request and the network times out, you may not know whether Mailrith received it.
+If your integration sends a job creation request and the network times out, your integration may not know whether Mailrith received the request.
 Repeating the request with the same `Idempotency-Key` lets Mailrith return the original job response instead of creating another job.

-Use idempotency keys for import and export job creation any time the caller, queue worker, or HTTP client might retry a request automatically.
+Use idempotency keys for import and export job creation whenever the caller, queue worker, or HTTP client might retry a request automatically.

 1. Create your own local job record before sending the Mailrith request.